 Fulfilling your Directors' duties

-The conduct expected of all directors of every company, regardless of size, is now laid down in statute and it will be much easier to bring directors to account for failure to comply.
-The Companies Act 2006 sets out 'directors' statutory duties', which include duties to:
+The conduct expected of all directors of every company, regardless of size, is laid down in statute and can bring directors to account for failure to comply.
+The Companies Act 2006 set out 'directors' statutory duties', which include duties to:

 - act in accordance with the company's constitution

 - avoid conflicts of interest and not accept benefits from third parties.

 Our team of specialists are well equipped to help business owners and managers interpret these duties and run their businesses in accordance with the regulations.